-Applicants who have completed a practical nursing, psychiatric nursing, or have completed 9 credit hours or more of nursing courses at a recognized post-secondary institution or nursing program, must apply to the SCBScN program through the Upper Years admission route.
+Applicants who have completed a practical nursing, psychiatric nursing, or have completed 9 credit hours or more of nursing courses at a recognized Canadian post-secondary institution or nursing program, must apply to the SCBScN program through the Upper Years admission route.

 Students admitted through the Upper Year admission category fill vacant seats in the upper years of the program.
 There is no set number of seats available and admission is based on the ‘fit’ between courses required for an applicant’s program of study after transfer credit evaluation and availability of spots in the courses required.

 There is one intake per year, with applications opening on October 1st.

 |Deadlines||Application||High School &|

 |Final Transcripts / Risk Management Documents|